Best Dirt Bike Reviews | Ultimate Buyer’s Guide

-The advantage of lower gears in a track is that it helps the rider build speed and have power to cut corners or do that big double jump.
+The advantage of lower gears in a track is that it helps the rider build speed and have the power to cut corners or do that big double jump.

-Two-stroke vs four stroke
+Two-stroke vs four-stroke

 The choice between the two depends on maintenance and dependability.
-Two-stroke bikes are making a comeback and that is because, most riders have seen the benefit attached to them.
+Two-stroke bikes are making a comeback and that is because most riders have seen the benefit attached to them.

 Four-stroke bikes a better for beginners and casual riders.
-They have a longer life span and they have a good torque.
+They have a longer life span and they have good torque.

-With all that advantage, they are bit expensive to maintain.
+With all that advantage, they are a bit expensive to maintain.
 They are a headache when you try to do a top-end rebuild.

 How Well Can You Repair The Bike?

-If you don't have any mechanical skills on how you can repair in the event something happens.
-You can be footing a lot of cash just do get a mechanic to do a simple repair that you could have done by yourself.
+If you don’t have any mechanical skills on how you can repair in the event something happens.
+You can be footing a lot of cash just to get a mechanic to do a simple repair that you could have done by yourself.